The Tiny Zebrafish is Becoming a Big Cancer Model

 They are also less expensive to care for and breed, and some biological processes can be observed directly in the living animal due to its transparency.
 Moreover, human and zebrafish share a high grade of similarity: 71% of human proteins and 82% of disease-causing human proteins have genes also found in zebrafish.

-Different zebrafish models
+Different zebrafish cancer models

-There are different methods that can be used to generate oncology models in zebrafish.
+There are different methods that can be used to generate cancer models in zebrafish.
 One way is to develop mutant and transgenic lines.
 Another is to transplant human tumor cells into the zebrafish.
 Each methodology has its pros and cons.
 In the first scenario the influence of single genes on tumor development can be monitored very closely.
-In the second case a broad range of different tumor types can be examined in parallel.
+In the second case a broad range of different tumor types can be studied in parallel.

-Another critical point in tumor model development is the selection of the zebrafish stage in which experimentation should be carried out.
+Another critical point in tumor model development is the selection of the zebrafish stage in which research should be carried out.
 For obvious reasons embryos are most commonly used as they can be cultivated in a 96-well format.
 Zebrafish embryos are also still transparent, enabling the in-life visualization of the biological process.
 In addition, cancer develops more rapidly in embryos, showing tumor formation within two days after induction.

 Nevertheless, adults offer a more realistic in vivo model, as the organs and the immune systems are fully developed.
 The downsides are longer incubation times and the need for a more sophisticated husbandry system.
 In contrast, adults require immune system ablation—the destruction of the immune system to prepare the fish for transplantation of human tissue—to avoid engraftment rejection.